 The coastline of the modern Mississippi River Delta Plain (MRDP) is bordered by numerous barrier islands related to several historic major deltaic headlands.
-For the sake of convenience these islands and headlands can be organized into four distinct barrier systems, each tied to an abandoned Mississippi River delta complex: from west to east they are the, Early and Late Lafourche, Modern, and St. Bernard Delta Systems (Figure 1).
+For the sake of convenience these islands and headlands can be organized into four distinct barrier systems, each tied to an abandoned Mississippi River delta complex: from west to east they are the, Early and Late Lafourche, Modern, and St. Bernard Delta/Barrier Systems (Figure 1).
 The back-barrier bays and lagoons are connected to the Gulf of Mexico by numerous tidal inlets, which allow the exchange of diurnal tides and separates these barrier islands from each other.
-The morphology of the barrier islands along the Louisiana coast is related to the sediment supply and physical processes acting in the region (Georgiou et al., 2005).
+The morphology of the barrier islands along the Louisiana coast is related to the sediment supply and physical processes acting in the region (Campbell et al., 2005; Georgiou et al., 2005).
 Because barrier islands migrate and deteriorate over time (McBride and Byrnes, 1997), restoration of these habitats requires periodic replenishment of sediment/sand to compensate for the losses due to erosion and subsidence.
 Numerous hurricanes and the Deepwater Horizon oil spill have clearly demonstrated the advantage of robust barrier islands and a well-managed coastline in terms of shoreline resilience and hurricane damage reduction.
 These events have also highlighted the ecological concerns related to the massive loss of coastal wetland and barrier island systems (Ewing and Pope, 2006).
-Coastal landscapes created by these barriers can provide a significant and potentially sustainable buffer from wind and wave action as well as storm surges generated by tropical storms and hurricanes.
+Coastal geomorphic features/landscapes created by these barriers can provide a significant and potentially sustainable buffer from wind and wave action as well as storm surges generated by tropical storms and hurricanes.
 In addition, barrier shorelines are unique habitats that represent the foundation for complex and productive coastal ecosystems.

 The restoration of Louisiana's barrier islands has been a priority for a number of programs over the past several decades.
 In the 1990s, barrier island restoration was a priority for the Coastal Wetlands Planning, Protection and Restoration Act (CWPPRA) program, which funded construction of a number of barrier island restoration projects.
 So far CPRA has constructed a large number of projects to restore barrier islands and headlands in coastal Louisiana.
 These constructed projects have been studied and their performance has been assessed to adaptively improve resilience and persistence of new projects.
 Khalil and Raynie (2015) suggested a system-wide approach over restoring and maintaining individual barrier islands.
 They further recommended that an integrated, system-wide approach acknowledges and embraces the interconnected nature of internal marshes, bays, tidal inlets/passes, and barrier islands as they all constitute one system.
-This approach was partly adopted and recommended by 2017 Coastal Master Plan (CPRA 2017).
-Consequently a more programmatic approach has been adopted by CPRA replacing earlier project-specific one with funding from NFWF.
-CPRA has recently undertaken Barrier Island System Management (BISM) Program1 which is an integrated programmatic approach to categorizing, prioritizing, selecting, and funding state barrier island maintenance projects, while continuing coordination with existing and future restoration mechanisms ().
-This is further discussed in detail in Section 6.5 of this status report and in Khalil, Raynie, and LeBlanc (2019).
+This approach was partly adopted and recommended by 2017 Coastal

+Master Plan (CPRA 2017).
+Consequently, a more programmatic approach has been adopted by CPRA replacing earlier project-specific one with funding from NFWF.
+CPRA has recently initiated a Barrier Island System Management (BISM) Program1 which is an integrated programmatic approach to categorizing, prioritizing, selecting, and funding state barrier island maintenance projects, while continuing coordination with existing and future restoration mechanisms.
+This is further discussed in detail in Section 6.5 of this status report and in Khalil et al., (2019).

-Forty barrier island projects (including 13 in the Early Lafourche Delta System, 18 in the Late Lafourche Delta System, 9 in the Modern Delta System, and 2 in the St. Bernard Delta System and 4 under construction) have been constructed in Louisiana over the past two and a half decades (Table 1).
+Forty three barrier island projects (which includes 11 in the Early Lafourche Barrier System, 17 in the Late Lafourche Barrier System, 6 in the Modern Barrier System, and 3 in the St. Bernard Barrier System) have been constructed in Louisiana over the past two and a half decades (Table 1).
+A total of 4 projects are currently under constructionwith 3 in Late Lafourche and 1 in the St. Bernard Barrier System.
 Many of these projects are described below geographically from west to east, and are grouped by barrier island system.